 In the previous post, with the help of an awesome Radio Lab episode, I explored the idea that you cannot smell the color blue until you have a word for it.
-Language it turns out might be integral for contrast detection.
-What the Radio Lab program explored with color I tried to re-apply to aroma particularly with wine.
+Language it turns out might be integral to contrast detection.
+What the Radio Lab program explored with color I tried to re-apply to aroma, particularly with wine.

 Is there any room for teaching non-language based contrast detection in wine tasting 101?

 A holy grail recommendation engine is turning out to be one that can be used for wine; one which can capture acquired tastes as well as represent and promote diversity in wine.
 Are any of these ideas necessary for bringing that recommendation engine to life?